Investigation underway after officer-involved shooting near Palisades Tahoe

 The Placer County Sheriff's Office said the California State Parks was involved in the shooting.

-The shooting happened at the Olympic Village Inn, near Palisades Tahoe, and the incident is stable, deputies said.
+The shooting happened at the Olympic Village Inn, near Palisades Tahoe, deputies said.

-There is a large police presence at the scene and people are asked to stay away.
+There is a large police presence at the scene and people are asked to avoid the area.
+Deputies said there is no danger to the public at this time.

 Palisades Tahoe said the incident happened off the resort.
 A spokesperson at the resort said lifts are still open.